qarmin/SVG-regression-finder/README.md

 Most of files differs on shadow size and other very small visible elements, so it is possible to set similarity level, which should part of such files ignore.

 ## Can it work with X, Y or Z tool/library?
-Yes, changes are very simple.
+Yes, changes are very simple and require to add/modify fields structure inside main.rs file.
-To add support for different library like rsvg, just replace logic of running rsvg or thorvg with own tool and everything should work fine.

 ## Current Requirements
 Requirements:
 - Rsvg installed - on Ubuntu can be installed via `sudo apt install librsvg2-bin`
-- [ThorVG](https://github.com/Samsung/thorvg/) - the best is to compile it manually, since it is fast and quite simple Optional dependencies:
+- [ThorVG](https://github.com/Samsung/thorvg/) - the best is to compile it manually, since it is fast and quite simple

+Optional dependencies:
 - Inkscape - it is possible to use inkscape instead rsvg, but this requires to enable some code directly in src/main.rs